City-of-Memphis-Wastewater/pdflinkcheck/README.md

 Android is the most common operating system in the Global South.
 We aim to produce stable software that can do the most possible good.

-While using PyMuPDF in Python dependency resolution on Termux simply isn't possible, we are proud to have achieved a work around by implementing a parallel solution in `pypdf`!
+While using `PyMuPDF` in Python dependency resolution on Termux simply isn't possible, we are proud to have achieved a work-around by implementing a parallel solution in `pypdf`!
 Now, there is PDF Engine selection in both the CLI and the GUI.
-`pypdf` is the function default for in pdflinkcheck.report.run_report() - PyMuPDF can be explicitly requested in the CLI and is the default in the TKinter GUI.
+`pypdf` is the default in pdflinkcheck.report.run_report(); PyMuPDF can be explicitly requested in the CLI and is the default in the TKinter GUI.

 Now that `pdflinkcheck` can run on Termux, we may find a work-around and be able to drop the PyMuPDF dependency.
 - Build `pypdf`-only artifacts, to reduce size.
 - Build a web-stack GUI as an alternative to the Tkinter GUI, to be compatible with Termux.

-Becaus it works, we plan to keep the `PyMuPDF` portion of the codebase.
-This portion will remain AGPL3-licensed.
+Because it works, we plan to keep the `PyMuPDF` portion of the codebase.
-Other portions of the code are explicitly MIT-licensed.

 ### Document Compatibility:
-While `pdflinkcheck` uses the robust PyMuPDF library, not all PDF files can be processed successfully.
+Not all PDF files can be processed successfully.
 This tool is designed primarily for digitally generated (vector-based) PDFs.

 Processing may fail or yield incomplete results for:
 * **Scanned PDFs** (images of text) that lack an accessible text layer.